-Instead, it is a warning for new HEMA people for when they start shopping and some confusion that might arise from many model names of HEMA equipment.
+Instead, it is a warning for new HEMA people for when they start shopping and some of the confusion that might arise from the many model names of HEMA equipment.

-Never forget that manufacturers choose names of swords, jackets, gloves, etc, for various reasons, and often marketing concepts play a small or a big role.
-Usually producers go for either for a unique name, or an extremely common one (Koning vs Sparring Gloves, for example).
+Never forget that manufacturers choose the names of swords, jackets, gloves, etc., for various reasons, and often marketing concepts play a small or a big role.
+Usually, producers go for either a unique name or an extremely common one (Koning vs Sparring Gloves, for example).